Skip to content

 Rayavaram

 Athangudi is known for its decorative cement-tile factories.
 The production inspired by the 1920s’ Maastricht process, started in Chettinad after the great depression of 1929.
-Different workshops propose demonstrations of their art.
-The Lakshmi Palace is one of the most impressive Chettinad mansions and is open to the public.
+Various workshops propose demonstrations of their art.
+Athangudi also holds one of the most impressive of the Chettinad mansions, Lakshmi Palace which is open to the public.

-The southern areas of Rayavaram comprises an impressive number of large mansions.
-Three large streets lined by a variety of styles of architecture from Indo-Sarasenic to Art-Deco.
-Many mansions have been embellished by wooden structures and balconies on the facade providing the owner a dominant position from the street.
+In the southern area of Rayavaram, three large avenues are home to a remarkable number of large mansions designed in a range of architectural styles from Indo-Sarasenic to Art-Deco.
+Many mansion facades have been embellished by wooden structures and ornate balconies providing the owner a dominant view over the street.

 Karaikkudi